-Relationship with Record Owner Common Belle Corporation ("Belle") 5th Floor, Tower A, Two E-Com Center Palm Coast Ave., Mall of Asia Complex, Pasay City, Metro Manila, Philippines Belle (affiliate and majority shareholder) Filipino 24,904,904,324 79.75 Common PCD Nominee Corp.
-(Filipino) G/F Makati Stock Exchange, 6767 Ayala Avenue, Makati City (please see footnote) Filipino 5,823,436,712 18.41
+Title of Class Name and Address of Record Owner and Relationship with Issuer Name of Beneficial Owner and Relationship with Record Owner Citizen - ship No. of Shares Held Percent Common Belle Corporation ("Belle") 5th Floor, Tower A, Two E-Com Center Palm Coast Ave., Mall of Asia Complex, Pasay City, Metro Manila, Philippines Belle (affiliate and majority shareholder) Filipino 24,904,904,324 79.75

+Common PCD Nominee Corp.
+(Filipino) (please see footnote) Filipino 5,823,436,712 18.41 G/F Makati Stock Exchange, 6767 Ayala Avenue, Makati City

-^{}Belle is the parent company of Premium Leisure Corp.
+Belle is the parent company of Premium Leisure Corp.
 The shares held by Belle, being a corporate shareholder, shall be voted or disposed of, by the persons who shall be duly authorized by its Board of Directors for the purpose.
 The natural person/s that has/have the power to vote on the shares of Belle shall be determined upon the submission of its proxy form to the Company, which is not later than three (3) days before the date of the meeting.